Sunksat/aowow_comments/README.md

 ----------

-Allakhazam comments for items added, all comments for items between item number 24-25000 should be included.
-There were cases were the scraper didnt get everything or comments might be straight up empty - scrapy is still new to me so there's that, might get around to fixing it later.
+Allakhazam scrape:
+Item ID range: 1-25000 - Comments: 83163
+Quest ID range: 1-10000 - Comments: 54073
+NPC ID range: 1-18000 - Comments: 28520

 There are no "ratings" for the comments, Allakhazam used scoring such as "decent" etc, plan is to dump this as well at some point.
 Should be easy to assign +5 +10 +15 -5 to the text rating.

+If an entry is missing comments, shoot me the ID of the item, quest or npc and I will see if I can get it scraped.

-Allakhazam was scraped from archive.org up to and including December 2006 (right before TBC release on Jan 15 2007).
+Allakhazam was scraped from archive.org up to and including December 2007 (right before TBC release on Jan 15 2007).

+To archive.org - thank you for keeping history.
+I scraped to self-host so as not to hammer your servers, please forgive :)